sgibson91/binderhub-deploy/CI/tutorial.md

 These so called "events" can be anything like: merging a PR into master, creating a new release of your project, pushing to a specific branch.

-## Pre-requisites and setup
+## Pre-requisites

 - Azure DevOps account If you do not have one you can get one for free [following this link](https://azure.microsoft.com/en-gb/services/devops/pipelines//?wt.mc_id=binderhub-github-taallard).
 - Azure Subscription: needed to provision the Azure services for this demonstration.
-If you don’t have one, you can get a free trial one here
+If you don’t have one, you can get a free trial one [here](https://azure.microsoft.com/en-us/free//?wt.mc_id=binderhub-github-taallard).
+- Bash shell or a terminal
+- Container registry (this can be DockerHub or Azure Container registry)

-## What technologies will be using?
+## What technologies we'll be using?
 - BinderHub
 - Azure Devops: to implement your CI/CD pipelines
 - Docker